 We went there on 8th February to check it out.
 I don’t know who was playing, a loud band with feedback and a female singer.
 The place was insane.
 Dark and full of punks and anarchists.
 There was actually a fire in the middle of the floor with people sitting round it chucking plastic bottles and paper into it.
 We didn’t stay long.
 It felt like a bit of a nightmare scene to be honest.
 Maybe we didn’t go on the best night!

 I was desperate to get The Housemartins to play The Buzz Club.
-I went to a phone box in my lunch hour and called their agent.
+I went to the phone box and called their agent.
 He was into the idea but kept asking me to call back in a couple of days, which I did.
 This went on for about ten days.
 ‘Sheep’, their second single had just been released and I think he was waiting to see how it would do, before confirming.

 Paul Heaton and I had stayed in touch after the gig we had played together in November the previous year.
 We wrote to each other.
 ‘Sheep’ made the top 75, number 56.
 This meant they were already too big for The Buzz Club!